-4.9 Overdose
+4.13 Overdose

-There are no reported cases of overdosage with the use of S(-) Amlodipine.
+There are no reported cases of overdosage with the use of s (-) amlodipine.

-However, the symptoms observed with amlodipine are stated here, as they could occur in patients treated with s(-)amlodipine.
+However, the symptoms observed with amlodipine are stated here, as they could occur in patients treated with s (-) amlodipine.

 Available data suggest that gross overdosage could result in excessive peripheral vasodilatation and possibly reflex tachycardia.
 Marked and probably prolonged systemic hypotension up to and including shock with fatal outcome have been reported.
-Hence, caution should be taken in case of an overdosage with S (-) Amlodipine.